PudgyPoppins/caps/README.md

 * 8/23 Changed a form value in Network.
 Got a bootstrap/jquery date picker in the event_form, which works pretty nicely.
 Spiced up some css.
 * 8/24 Made some spicy checkbox buttons (toggleable, too, wow).
 Got really far in creating the rrule picker on the event form.
 Still have a bit more to go.
 * 10/12 Calendar subscribe and unsubscribe now works entirely (or should work, at least).
 Also did some minor fixing up with calendar properties.
+* 10/14 Added a few fields and a property to Attendee.
+Created an unattend view.
+Automatically email users whenever they sign up for an event.
+Added an email template for use in confirming sign ups.
+Created a management tool to automatically send emails to people who have volunteering things happening soon.
+Created a command for a cronjob (that I have commented out on the management tool since Arch Linux) to do this.

 TODO:
 	* event create view